clpeng/clpeng.github.io/_pages/home.md

 ***
 ### News
+- 2025,10, Chunlei Peng received the Duan Baoyan Award for Scientific and Educational Innovation!
 - 2025.10, one paper titled "Masked Text Adversarial Training for Cloth-Changing Person Re-Identification" is accepted by IEEE TIFS.
 - 2025.10, one paper titled "DeepFidelity: Perceptual Forgery Fidelity Assessment for Deepfake Detection" is accepted by IEEE TCSVT.
 - 2025.10, Congratulations to Tian Xu, Yinyin Chen for receiving Postgraduate National Scholarship!